SDA-SE/sda-dropwizard-commons/docs/server-opentelemetry.md

 ### Basic configuration

-By default, the module exports traces in the jaeger format, to a [Jaeger collector](https://hub.docker.com/r/jaegertracing/jaeger-collector/).
-This can be very handy for less local setup overhead, where the [All-in-one Jaeger image](https://www.jaegertracing.io/docs/1.44/getting-started/#all-in-one) can be enough.
+By default, the module exports traces in the otlp format, to a [Jaeger collector](https://hub.docker.com/r/jaegertracing/jaeger-collector/).
+This can be very handy for less local setup overhead, where the [All-in-one Jaeger image](https://www.jaegertracing.io/docs/1.55/getting-started/#all-in-one) can be enough.
 - `OTEL_SERVICE_NAME=my-service`
-- `OTEL_TRACES_EXPORTER=jaeger`
-- `OTEL_EXPORTER_JAEGER_ENDPOINT=http://jaeger-collector-host:14250`

-> **_NOTE:_** It is recommended to not use this option in production even if the used monitoring backend is Jaeger.
-It is better to export the telemetry data in the _OTLP_ format to a collector, and configure it to handle the transformation.

-### Using OTLP exporter
-To export traces in an otlp format, to an [openTelemetry collector](https://opentelemetry.io/docs/collector/).
-The most basic configuration would be to provide the service name and a collector endpoint.
-- `OTEL_SERVICE_NAME=my-service`
-- `OTEL_EXPORTER_OTLP_ENDPOINT=http://otel-gateway-host:4317`
-- `OTEL_TRACES_EXPORTER=otlp`
+- `OTEL_EXPORTER_OTLP_ENDPOINT=http://jaeger-collector-host:4317`

 Or in case if the collector is deployed as a sidecar:
 - `OTEL_EXPORTER_OTLP_ENDPOINT=http://localhost:4317`

+### Using other exporters
+To export traces in a different format to an [openTelemetry collector](https://opentelemetry.io/docs/collector/), configure the exporter and exporter endpoint accordingly e.g.:
+- `OTEL_TRACES_EXPORTER=zipkin`
+- `OTEL_EXPORTER_ZIPKIN_ENDPOINT=http://zipkin-host:9411`

 ## Disable Tracing